mfkiwl/RPX-100-SDR/plugins/feature/map/readme.md

 <h3>Map</h3>

-The map displays objects reported by other SDRangel channels and features, as well as beacon locations.
+The map displays objects reported by other rpx-100 channels and features, as well as beacon locations.

 * The "Home" antenna location is placed according to My Position set under the Preferences > My Position menu.
 The position is only updated when the Map plugin is first opened.
 * To pan around the map, click the left mouse button and drag.
 To zoom in or out, use the mouse scroll wheel.